sato-ryota/RoboND-DeepLearning-Project/code/writeup.md

 #### 4. The student has a clear understanding of image manipulation in the context of the project indicated by the write-up.

-I use encoder to classify the pixel. and I use decoder layer to Encoder layers are compress the data and lost the several data.
+I use encoder to classify the pixel.
+Encoder layers are compress the data and lost the several data.
+Encoder layers obtain the features. the features is more abstract the layers is deeper.

-Decoder layers chage the abstract features to the pictures.
+Decoder layers changes the abstract features to the pictures.
+Using upsampling method gives us the higher dimensions. to use this method lose some details.
+The concatenation connection reflect the features that are lost in encoder block.

 #### 5.The student is able to clearly articulate whether this model and data would work well for following another object (dog, cat, car, etc.) instead of a human and if not, what changes would be required.